SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 All fields that have a red arrow next to them should be completed; the rest are optional.
 - Other optional note fields can be accessed by links (e.g. `+ Add note on provenance`).
-- See the [AIS documentation site](https://github.com/SFU-Archives/ais-database) for guidance on all fields in AIS Accession records (forthcoming); the following notes highlight specifics relevant to the accessioning of digital transfers.
+- See the [AIS documentation site](https://github.com/SFU-Archives/ais-database) for guidance on all fields in AIS [Accession records](https://github.com/SFU-Archives/ais-database/blob/main/modules/archives/accession/overview.md); the following notes highlight specifics relevant to the accessioning of digital transfers.

 ### Transfer tab
 Update the default `Accession title` ("SFU MoveIt transfer") with something more descriptive.
 - To use the transfer name supplied by the contact (displayed immediately above), click the `Use bag data` button.

 The shaded `Records creator` field shows the value that was supplied by the contact in the bag.
-- Link the accession to the `Creator's AIS authority record` by selecting their name from the drop-down list.
+- Link the accession to the `Creator's AIS authority record` by selecting the name from the drop-down list.
 - Link the accession to the creator's AIS fonds record by selecting / entering the `Fonds reference code`.
 - The authority and fonds records must already exist; if you need to create them, click the `Cancel` button, create the records, then re-run the bag import script.